 Question: After they possess such powers, are they still considered normal human beings?

-Answer: As long as they are not enlightened yet, they are still human beings – with some supernormal powers.
-Supernormal powers attained without enough compassion and wisdom will lead to creation of much negative karma as there are now more ways to do evil.
-One becomes ‘demonic’!
+Answer: As long as they are not enlightened yet, they are still human beings – just with some supernormal powers.
+Supernormal powers attained without enough compassion and wisdom will lead to creation of magnified negative karma as there will more and easier ways to do evil.
+One can become ‘demonic’.
 In this sense, one can lose humanity (and the precious human rebirth), if a lower rebirth results.